genestack/user-docs/docs/user-guide/quick-start/contributor-api.md

 ### Link Samples and Study

-1. **Link Samples to Study**: Once the samples and study are uploaded to the ODM, the next step is to link the samples to the study.
-Important: At least one parameter has to match with the Study file, e.g., **Sample Source ID**.
+1. **Link Samples to Study**: Once the samples and study are uploaded to the ODM, the next step is to link samples to study and link data to samples.

 2. **Identify the GroupId** from the response obtained after uploading the samples (e.g., **GSF1147034**)

-3. Select the section **Sample Integration as a Curator** to link samples with a study.
+3. Select the section **Sample Integration as Curator** to link samples with a study.
 Select the endpoint **Create a Link Between a Group of Sample Objects and a Study**

     `/api/v1/as-curator/integration/link/sample/group/{sourceId}/to/study/{targetId}`.